MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Update-MgBetaGroupTeamChannel.md

       \[CreatedDateTime \<DateTime?\>\]: The date and time the user was created, in ISO 8601 format and in UTC time.
 The value cannot be modified and is automatically populated when the entity is created.
 Nullable.
-For on-premises users, the value represents when they were first created in Azure AD.
+For on-premises users, the value represents when they were first created in Microsoft Entra ID.
-Property is null for some users created before June 2018 and on-premises users that were synced to Azure AD before June 2018.
+Property is null for some users created before June 2018 and on-premises users that were synced to Microsoft Entra ID before June 2018.
 Read-only.
 Supports $filter (eq, ne, not , ge, le, in).
       \[CreatedObjects \<IMicrosoftGraphDirectoryObject\[\]\>\]: Directory objects that the user created.